Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-Stores the an array of objects with image related metadata.
+An array of objects with slide image related metadata such as `src`, `alt`, etc.
 </details>

 <details>